vindyav/Synopsys-VCS-and-Verdi/README.md

     verdi -ssf novas.fsdb -nologo
     ```

-See the main PDF [VCS-and-Verdi.pdf] for complete details.
+See the main PDF [VCS and Verdi Pdf](https://github.com/vindyav/Synopsys-VCS-and-Verdi/blob/main/VCS%20and%20Verdi.pdf) for complete details.

 ## Planned Additions

-- Verilog project folder (RTL and testbenches)
-- Example projects (Adder, MUX, FSM, etc.) coming soon
+- Advanced projects coming soon

 ## Author

 Namala Vindya Vahini
 MTech, ECE (VLSI specialization)
 Gmail: 212516002@ece.iiitp.ac.in

 ---

-> For any issues or suggestions, feel free to open an issue or submit a pull request!
+> For any issues or suggestions, feel free to open an issue to Gmail or submit a pull request!